Is Blue Light Bad For You?

 There has been a lot of buzz around blue light.
 We actually wrote about the health effects of blue light all the way back in 2015.
 At that time, research on the subject was really just beginning in earnest.
 Now, as more studies have been done and we’ve become even more immersed in major sources of blue light like digital devices, we felt like it was time to revisit the topic.

-Even among blue light there is variation.
+Even among blue light, there is variation.
 Exposure to blue-turquoise light during daylight hours is beneficial.
-It boosts your mood and cognitive performance, increases alertness and helps with memory.
+It boosts your mood and cognitive performance, increases alertness, and helps with memory.
 It’s also essential for regulating our sleep-wake cycle.
-On the other hand, there is blue-violet light.
+On the other hand, there is a blue-violet light.
 This is the blue light that can be harmful to the outer retina and cause a host of problems, which we’ll get to.

 If you’re interested in protecting your eyes with blue light blocking lenses, visit the Spectacle Shoppe in Kerrisdale today.
 We’ll chat with you and help you choose the best lenses for your needs and the perfect frames to go with them!